Shunk Gulley Oyster Bar: Gulf Views, Fresh Coastal Flavor, and a Taste of Apalachicola

-There’s seafood so fresh you can taste the ocean—the Summer Grouper with its succotash chocked full of field peas, squash, zucchini, onions, and shishito peppers topped with a Meyer lemon butter sauce tells the food story of this area with all its nods to local ingredients.
+There’s seafood so fresh you can taste the ocean.
+Standouts include the corn-dusted snapper with bacon, onion jam, green beans, citrus herb quinoa, and a Meyer lemon butter sauce, an easy favorite that captures the coastal flavor of the menu.
 There are salads laden with local produce.
 There is tuna dip and tuna poke.
 The Shunk Burger is a can’t-miss blend of short rib, brisket, and chuck beef topped with tomato jam, sharp Vermont cheddar, smoky applewood bacon, and caramelized onions.
 Key lime pie makes a sweet and tangy finish.

 But if you really want a signature bite, order the oysters.
 They’re good, real good.
 They’re getting 50-75 cases of the briny bivalves every other day.
 And now Shunk Gulley has Apalachicola oysters on the menu, the ultimate taste of the Gulf Coast so long absent from local menus.